-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you've signed a net metering agreement with your Weymouth Town utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in other places you may get refunded a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
+If you've signed a net metering agreement with your Weymouth Town utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some areas, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar system installation, including the panels themselves as well as accessories, equipment and labor.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as equipment, labor and accessories.
+This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
 The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum amount you can claim.

-Wondering how the ITC applies to your specific situation?
+Curious how the ITC might apply to your specific situation?
 Reach out to your local Weymouth Town solar panel installation expert to get more information.